satshacopter/satshacopter-250X/README.md

 satshacopter 250X
 --

-satshacopter 250X is a quadcopter built around the [satshakit flight controller](https://github.com/satshakit/satshakit-flight-controller).
+satshacopter 250X is a quadcopter built around the **[satshakit flight controller](https://github.com/satshakit/satshakit-flight-controller)**.
 It is designed to be as  simple and cheap as possible, and to be easily made inside any Fab Lab.

 250X specifications: